loizossiakallis/VideoSummarizer/README.md

 1. Download the project to a local directory
 2. Install the dependencies by entering the following command into the command prompt:
   `pip install -r requirements.txt`
+3. Install one more dependency that requires conda, using the following command: `conda install scipy`
-3. Run the application with *Streamlit* to use the GUI with the following command:
+4. Run the application with *Streamlit* to use the GUI with the following command:
   `streamlit run video_summarizer.py`

 ### Screenshots of GUI